Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Its body had been *crushed,* killing it almost instantly.
 Even knowing what was coming, the Entity had barely escaped from the host’s implants in time.
 It could remember being human, though.
 Could remember the subjective sense of having a human body.
 A Hunter’s sense of its own body was very similar - they felt, to themselves, just as strong.

-Even from the Entity’s removed perspective, a first-hand lesson in just how different humans really were had been...shocking.
+Even from the Entity’s removed perspective, a first-hand lesson in just how different humans really were had been... shocking.
 As far as the body’s own kinesthetic instincts were concerned, that much power simply shouldn’t fit in that small a creature.
 Had the Entity’s biodroned host been free to form its own thoughts, its short-lived last experience would have been awed disbelief.

 The important point was, the swarm’s scouts were *gone.* Vaporized by *Caledonia*’s huge energy discharge, or self-destructed.
 They and the Hierarchy had been robbed of a critical intelligence advantage.
 It had *won,* if not the whole war then certainly an important battle.